Audible Royalty Calculator

 The exclusive vs non-exclusive decision is the single biggest driver of your Audible royalty structure.
 Exclusive gives you the higher 40% headline rate on Audible, Amazon, and iTunes.

-Royalty Share — How Narrators Split Your Royalties
+Royalty Share: How Narrators Split Your Royalties

 Under ACX's Royalty Share program, the narrator who produces your audiobook receives 50% of all royalties for as long as the title is active under the ACX agreement.
 Royalty Share requires exclusive distribution and per ACX's Book Posting Agreement cannot be converted to non-exclusive.
 You can request to terminate the agreement after 90 days on sale, but your producer/narrator must consent to the termination.

 This halves your effective royalty rate.
-At the 40% exclusive tier, the royalty on each sale is split evenly — so on an a la carte sale each party ends up with 20% of Net Sales Receipts, and on a member credit sale the Allocation Factor applies before the split, bringing each party's effective rate down to roughly 10% of retail.
+At the 40% exclusive tier, the royalty on each sale is split evenly, so on an a la carte sale each party ends up with 20% of Net Sales Receipts, and on a member credit sale the Allocation Factor applies before the split, bringing each party's effective rate down to roughly 10% of retail.

-There's also Royalty Share Plus, which combines a negotiated upfront payment to the narrator with the ongoing royalty share — the royalty split remains 50/50 between rights holder and producer; the negotiable component is the size of the upfront payment, not the royalty percentage.
+There's also Royalty Share Plus, which combines a negotiated upfront payment to the narrator with the ongoing royalty share.
+The royalty split remains 50/50 between rights holder and producer; the negotiable component is the size of the upfront payment, not the royalty percentage.
 If you narrate the book yourself, or pay the narrator upfront under Pay-for-Production, the narrator receives no ongoing royalties and you keep the full author percentage on every sale.

-New Audible Royalty Model Changes (2024–2026)
+New Audible Royalty Model (Effective May 26, 2026)

-Audible says early-access participants averaged ~45% higher earnings per its own ACX blog, but individual royalties vary widely with listener plan mix and listening share, and Audible hasn't published a typical Member Value range.
+Audible reported early-access participants averaged ~45% higher earnings per its own ACX blog, but individual royalties vary widely with listener plan mix and listening share, and Audible hasn't published a typical Member Value range.
 The change has drawn criticism in parts of the indie author community over the lack of transparency in the Member Value calculation.

 How Often Audible Pays Authors

-ACX pays royalties monthly via direct deposit (US authors) or wire transfer (international), typically 60 days after the end of the sale month — so January 2026 sales hit your bank in late March.
+ACX pays royalties monthly via direct deposit (US authors) or wire transfer (international), typically 60 days after the end of the sale month, so January 2026 sales hit your bank in late March.
 There's a minimum payout threshold ($10 for direct deposit, higher for wire transfer) that accumulates across months if you don't hit it.

 Your ACX dashboard updates daily with provisional earnings, and the final monthly statement reconciles refunds and credits.
-Since January 2021, only returns within the first 7 days after purchase reduce your royalties — ACX pays on returns made after that window.
+Since January 2021, only returns within the first 7 days after purchase reduce your royalties.
+ACX pays on returns made after that window.

-Member credit sales show up on the dashboard as "Membership Net Sales Receipts" — calculated via ACX's pool-based Allocation Factor, not as a simple retail × royalty %.
+Member credit sales show up on the dashboard as "Membership Net Sales Receipts", calculated via ACX's pool-based Allocation Factor, not as a simple retail × royalty %.
 That's why first-time authors often see dashboard numbers lower than a naive 40% × list-price calculation would suggest.

 Frequently Asked Questions